LTGS: Long-Term Gaussian Scene Chronology From Sparse View Updates: Implementation details

 \subsection{Object tracking}

 We provide additional details of our pipeline to associate with changed instances.
-Given 2D object-level change masks from Section \ref{subsec:change_detection}, we leverage both visual feature and SAM feature matching to associate 2D change masks.
-As mentioned in Section~\ref{subsec:object_tracking}, we separate the instance matching into intra-timestep matching and cross-timestep matching.
+Given 2D object-level change masks from Sec.
+3.2 of the main paper, we leverage both visual feature and SAM feature matching to associate 2D change masks.
+As mentioned in Sec.
+3.3 of the main paper, we separate the instance matching into intra-timestep matching and cross-timestep matching.
 Let $\mathcal{O}_t^i = \{ o_{t,1}^i, o_{t,2}^i, \dots, o_{t,N_o}^i \}$ be the set of object-level masks of $i$th viewpoint at timestep $t$.
 We first compute pairwise matches across images $I_t^i$ and $I_t^j$ using MASt3R within the same timestep.
 Given the extracted MASt3R descriptors $\mathbf{d}_{t,k}^i$ and $\mathbf{d}_{t,l}^j$ for object $o_{t,k}^i$ and $o_{t,l}^j$ respectively, we find descriptor matches $\mathcal{M}_t^{(i,k)\leftrightarrow(j,l)}$ within object change masks as follows:

 Note for matching, we follow the fast reciprocal matching procedure from MASt3R~\cite{mast3r}.
 Based on these matches, we construct a graph $G_t = (N_t, E_t)$ as: